tiny-dancer/notes/delivering-value.md

 ##### Ephemeral Environments

+> Imagine you could safely test your changes directly in production separate from end user traffic, would you really need another environment?

 The ability to spin up an isolated, production-like component within an existing environment

 ##### Why It Matters